DANGUECO/CENTRAL-User-Experience-project/README.md

 NOTE: MUST OPEN IN "PENCIL" TO SEE WIREFRAME

-NOTE: MUST OPEN IN "JUSTINMIND" TO SEE PROTOTYPE
+NOTE: prototype is not shown